 Promote yourself online

-Since recruiters won’t be able to come see you in person, they are utilizing virtual tools to discover talent.
+If certain recruiters cannot come see you in person, they are utilizing virtual tools to discover talent.
 Create a Twitter account to promote your athletic abilities.
 Upload videos of yourself playing in previous games or practicing, and show colleges your dedication to your sport!
 You can also email your colleges of interest and inquire about the way they are handling athletic recruiting and scholarships.

 When keeping up with your classes and thinking about your future, it can be stressful adding sports recruitment to that to-do list.
-We encourage you to switch your perspective, and treat this time in quarantine as an opportunity to continue practicing your sport, improving yourself, and striving for success.
+We encourage you to think of this time as an opportunity to continue practicing your sport, improving yourself, and striving for success.

 All in all, remember that colleges realize you may not have had the opportunity to make your mark in your high school sport.
 They will take that into consideration for next year’s students.
-Keep on practicing, and you will be back to competing before you know it.
+Keep on practicing, and if you haven’t already, you will be back to competing before you know it.